Amanda Palmer (film executive): Early career

 Palmer launched her professional journalistic career as a cadet, joining Seven Network Australia where her first producer and reporter role was on the long-running daily news and long format feature program 11am before transitioning to a national producer and reporter in the Sydney bureau at the age of 21.

-In 1996, Palmer was among ten global journalists selected to take part of CNN's prestigious International Professional Program based at the Atlanta headquarters for two months, launching her foray into global content and international journalism.
+In 1996, Palmer was among ten global journalists selected to take part of CNN's International Professional Program based at the Atlanta headquarters for two months, launching her foray into global content and international journalism.

 Shortly after, Palmer relocated to London to pursue her international career, first joining CNN London's Business International, then The Music Room.
 Shortly after, she also earned the coveted role as European bureau chief and foreign correspondent based in London for Seven Network in 2001, producing daily news and current affairs and travelled to the US to cover events shortly after the September 11 attacks in New York City.
 Palmer joined Associated Press Television in 2003, during the coverage of the second Iraq War.
 In 2005, she joined Al Jazeera English as Head of Entertainment and went on to create, produce and direct the flagship international feature programs, The Fabulous Picture Show and the popular cultural travel series, 48, which saw her produce specialist programming from 16 countries, including Syria, Chad, and Bosnia, and was broadcast regularly to millions of global viewers.